Date of Award

 Scholarly Commons Citation

 Moerchel, Alexander, "An Investigation of the Dynamic Effects of Flap Deflection on the Aerodynamic Characteristics of an Airplane Wing Using Computational Fluid Dynamics" (2006).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 148.